 - Navigate to the Graphics tab.
 Under the Display section and to the right of Display Mode, click the box and select Fullscreen.

 - Join a game and see if your FPS gets better.

 If changing Display Mode doesn’t give you any luck, you can check out the next solution.

 Fix 3: Update your graphics driver

 When you’re experiencing FPS drops during gameplay, nine times out of ten you’re using a faulty or outdated graphics driver.
 That’s also why we recommend gamers to always keep their graphics driver up to date.
 Driver updates come with not only bug fixes but improvements of compatibility with new titles.
-A driver update gives your graphics card a shot of adrenaline, and most importantly, it’s 100% free.

 - Download and install Driver Easy.

 - Run Driver Easy, then click Scan Now.
 Driver Easy will then scan your computer and detect any problem drivers.

 - Click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.